LunarEclipse363/BT4BR_2025/README.md

 TODO: git revert
 TODO: git cherry-pick
 TODO: git merge
-TODO: git rebase: useful for resolving common conflicts, fetch -> rebase -> push
+TODO: git rebase| | useful for resolving common conflicts, fetch -> rebase -> push

 ### When you do an oopsie and a commit is gone
 Git actually keeps commits that aren't bound to any branch/tag for a while before garbage-collecting them, so usually if you quickly realize your mistake you will be able to recover from it.